voodooattack/when-ts/README.md

 If multiple actions try to modify the same variable during the same `tick`, the last `action` to execute takes precedence.

-The main loop will abort by default if no conditions evaluate to `true` during a single `tick`.
+The main loop will halt by default if no conditions evaluate to `true` during a single `tick`.
 This prevents the program from running forever.

 #### State Manager